 There is a small chance that your company will receive an unannounced audit.
 Each certification body must conduct unannounced audits for at least 1% of their clients.
 If this happens, you will not be given notice of which day the audit will occur (but you will know the six month window of when your surveillance is due).
-An unannounced audit will replace your next scheduled surveillance audit.
+In this case, it automatically counts as your next scheduled surveillance audit.